 We needed 500 members to complete the application to register the Party with the Electoral Commission of Queensland (ECQ) which needed to be submitted by 30th June 2020 to make registration possible before the State Election.
 The response was swift and overwhelming.
 In just a couple of weeks we had 605 members signed up, which enabled us to submit our application to become a registered political party in Queensland.
 The registration became official on the 8th of September.

-The rate at which we grew Qld membership of the Party alone, tells us that support in the community is high.
-The petition to the Qld Govt this year to legalise Cannabis tells the same story.
-This was the MOST SIGNED petition in Qld in the past YEAR with 14,736 signatories.
-It was rejected by the Qld Govt.
-Our letters, emails and phone calls to both major parties fall on deaf ears.
-It has left us with no choice but to try and get a voice on the cross bench, with the view of putting forward a Private Members Bill.
+The rate at which we grew Queensland membership of the Party alone, tells us that support in the community is high.
+The petition to the Queensland Government this year to legalise Cannabis tells the same story.
+This was the MOST SIGNED petition in Queensland in the past YEAR with 14,736 signatories.
+It was rejected by the Queensland Government.
+Our letters, emails and phone calls to both major parties also fall on deaf ears.
+It has left us with no choice but to try to get a voice on the cross-bench, with the view of putting forward a Private Members Bill.

-LCQ Party believes that cannabis law reform does not have to be complicated and the “Grape Theory” forms the basis of how we will go about making the necessary reforms at a State level.
+The Legalise Cannabis Qld Party believes that Cannabis law reform does not have to be complicated and the ‘Grape Theory’ forms the basis of how we will go about making the necessary reforms at a State level.

 Treat Cannabis like grapes,

-You can grow as many grapes as you want, no license.
+You can grow as many grapes as you want, no licence.

-You can make as many of those grapes as you want into wine, no license.
+You can make as many of those grapes as you want into wine, no licence.

-You can share that wine with your friends and family, no license.
+You can share that wine with your friends and family, no licence.

-HOWEVER the moment you want to sell some of that wine you require a license and to show quality control and safety for human consumption and you pay the appropriate fees.
+HOWEVER the moment you want to sell some of that wine you require a licence, and to show quality control and safety for human consumption, and you pay the appropriate fees.

-Now that you have a REAL choice in Qld please make sure you are enrolled to vote and your details are up to date!
+Now that you have a REAL choice in Queensland please make sure you are enrolled to vote and your details are up to date!